 My belief in the inherent dignity and sacredness of human life compels me to not only seek to protect life in its most vulnerable stage, but to also fight to uphold dignified living circumstances at every stage.
 If we are truly committed to protecting life, we must refuse to settle for a healthcare system in which tens of thousands of Americans die each year because of lack of access to healthcare in the wealthiest country in the world.
 A consistent pro-life view rejects the philosophy that human labor is a commodity to be traded on the free market with wages as low as the market will allow.
 Our pro-life worldview should compel us to welcome the immigrant and the refugee that are fleeing unlivable situations to make a better life for their family.

 We must be as troubled by gun violence in our communities and unjust wars overseas as we are by abortion.
-We must recognize the view of Pope Francis that economies of exclusion and income and racial inequality also kill.
+We must recognize the view of Pope Francis that economies of exclusion also kill.
 We must reject the perverse reordering of the societal hierarchy that sees “corporate persons” as having the same Constitutional rights as actual human persons that are created in the image and likeness of God.